wyne-ybanez/personal-portfolio-master/README.md

 - I would like to update the projects.html with real projects
 - I would like to update the content to show real work experience
 - I would like to add a download cv button in the options menu or the footer
+- I would like to code additional Javascript animations on the website in future

 ### Acknowledgements